Tamiya TT-01

 The TT-01 is a 1/10 scale shaft-driven R/C chassis made by Tamiya.
-Since its release in 2003, the TT-01 has become a very popular entry-level chassis, especially for drifting and rallying applications.
-The bathtub chassis frame combined with the central driveshaft makes it a durable car for everyday surfaces, and its relatively light weight plastic chassis and cut-out mounting positions for the battery and motor gives it a low center of gravity.
-Both in Europe and the US the TT-01 is the de facto choice for 24-hour endurance races.
+Since its release in 2003, the TT-01 has been used as an entry-level chassis, especially for drifting and rallying applications.
+The TT-01 features a bathtub-style chassis frame and a central driveshaft.
+The motor and battery are positioned in cut-out mounting locations to lower the center of gravity.
+The TT-01 is used in 24-hour endurance racing events in Europe and the United States.
 These events see teams of competitors, hobbyists, and friends build their TT-01 kit at the track the morning of the race then compete for 24 hours with teams of 5-8 people just like the races at Lemans and Daytona.
-Tamiya's recent addition of LED lights in most of their TT-01 kits sees these races take on an even more realistic look as the cars sport head and tail lights at night.
+Several TT-01 kits include LED head and tail lights for use during night racing.